pnp/blog/content/post/copy-a-list-with-list-items-to-another-site.md

 Have you ever heard this from a client or colleague?

-> \"I have a list of data on this one site that I need to move to
+> "I have a list of data on this one site that I need to move to
-> another site.\"
+> another site."
 >
 {{< image alt="sad-mario.png" src="images/blog/copy-a-list-with-list-items-to-another-site/sad-mario.png" >}}